Big O Notation

 To better understand log n, let's think of finding a word in a dictionary.
 If you want to find a word with the letter "p", you can go through every alphabet and try finding the word, which is linear time O(n).
 Another route you can take is to open the book to the exact center page.
 If the word on the center page comes before "p", you look for the word in the right half.
 Otherwise, you look in the left half.
 In this example, you are reducing your input size by half every time, so the number of operations you will need to perform significantly reduces compared to going through every letter.
 Thus you will have a time complexity of O(log(n)).

-Example: Binary search and finding the largest/smallest element in a binary tree are both examples of algorithms having logarithmic time complexity.
+Example: Binary search and finding the largest/smallest element in a balanced binary search tree are both examples of algorithms having logarithmic time complexity.

 def binarySearch(lst, x):